-Where two or more applicants cannot be separated, the offer of a school place will be determined by random allocation; the drawing of lots, and will be overseen by an independent person.
+Where two or more applicants cannot be separated, the offer of a school place will be determined by random allocation.
+This process will be independently verified.

 Twins/Multiple birth

 However, if children of multiple births (twins and triplets) are tied for the final place, those siblings will be admitted over PAN as permitted by infant class size rules.